sdarlington/sdarlington.github.io/content/posts/2006-09-03-a-very-civil-partnership.md

     - people
 ---

-\[photopress:CRW\_2501.jpg,thumb,alignleft\]It turns out that 2006 is a big year for weddings.
+It turns out that 2006 is a big year for weddings.
 I got married in April, a friend of my wife got married in May and my friends P and I had a [Civil Partnership](http://en.wikipedia.org/wiki/Civil_partnership "Marriage to all intents and purposes") Ceremony yesterday.

 Despite the poor weather, it was a great day for everyone.
 They tied the knot in Wandsworth Registry Office with nearly twenty people present.
 It was a short but touching ceremony.
 They said their vows and exchanged rings.